 A persistent link is created by the database vendor that allows you to send the students directly to the article.
 Many databases have an option for creating a persistent link.
-In some cases it is just a matter of copying the link and pasting it into Blackboard.
+In some cases it is just a matter of copying the link and pasting it into Canvas.
 In other cases it requires adding the proxy information that authenticates students if they are off-campus to use our databases.

 The persistent link looks like this:

 If you add the proxy URL in front of the article URL, your off-campus student will be able to log in with their ONID information.

 If you just copy the URL at the top of the screen, your off-campus students may not have access because the URL does not always include the proxy information.
 It depends on the database.
 Always test your links from off-campus as well as on-campus.